valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

     * Added tooltips to multiple fields of the configuration of the plugin and its action for information about the purpose of a field
     * The authentication for this plugin is controlled by a separate plugin like the Open Zaak API Plugin
+    * The plugin is found in the module plugin under /plugins/zaken-api
+      * In order to use this plugin add the `ZakenApiPluginModule` and `zakenApiPluginSpecification` to your app.module.ts

 * **New option to override default column sort direction from environment file for custom case definition columns**